 Electronic waste (e-waste) or Waste Electrical and Electronic Equipment (WEEE) are the terms used to describe old, end-of-life or discarded appliances using electricity.
-It includes computers, consumer electronics, batteries etc. which have been disposed of by their original users.
+It includes computers, consumer electronics, etc. which have been disposed of by their original users.
+It can also include batteries.

 What will happen to the e-Waste?